drupalprojects/captcha/README.txt

 Configuration:
   The configuration page is at admin/settings/captcha, here you can configure the captcha module and enable captchas for the desired forms.

+Caching:
+  Captcha interacts with page caching (admin/settings/performance).
+A captcha prevents caching of pages on which it appears.
+You need to make sure forms with a captcha do not appear on too many pages, or cache will be effectively off.
+The comment submission form is the cause for most concern.
+Make sure you set the "Location of comment submission form" to "Display on separate page" on Administer » Content management » Comments, tab Settings (admin/content/comment/settings) or your content will no longer be cached.